Why we need a Disability Access and Inclusion Plan

 Our City should be a place where everyone feels at home.
 But for the thousands of people living with disability, along with their families and carers, daily life can still present challenges.

 Over the past five years, our Disability Access and Inclusion Plan 2021 - 2025 (DAIP) has helped guide improvements to buildings, public spaces, programs, and understanding of disability and inclusion among our own staff.
 But we can always do better.
-With an updated statewide Inclusion Plan being implemented this year, it's time to develop a brand new DAIP for our city.
-Read our brochure or Easy Read factsheet.
+With an updated statewide Inclusion Plan being implemented this year, we have now created a brand new draft DAIP for our city.

 Useful information